Are booming racquet sports helping or threatening tennis?

 Pickleball is not just growing rapidly as a participation sport.

-Tapping into the power of celebrity and using smart social media strategies has been a key strategy in growing it as a consumer sport.
+Tapping into the power of celebrity and using smart social media strategies have been key in growing it as a consumer sport.

 The biggest, richest and most high-profile professional league - Major League Pickleball (MLP) - has been expanded to 24 teams and many are backed by A-list ownership groups.